Civil and Environmental Engineering at UNO

 Water resources program encompasses engineering studies and works involving water quantity and quality.
 The Water Resources program provides students with knowledge of the fundamentals related to the development, utilization, and protection, of surface water and groundwater resources.
 Courses offered include Hydraulic engineering, Water Resources Engineering, Hydrology, Modeling and Design in Environmental Hydraulics, and Groundwater Engineering.
 The faculty of the Water Resources program are involved in research that focus on surface water hydraulics, river mechanics and sediment transport, wetland hydrology and physical, chemical, and biological wetland functions, fate and transport of conventional and toxic pollutants in urban and rural environments, physical and numerical modeling, and the application of geographic information systems (GIS) to water resources management.

-The B.S. in Civil Engineering program is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.
+The B.S. in Civil Engineering program is accredited by the Engineering Accreditation Commission (EAC) of ABET, (http://www.abet.org).